Fish for Nutrition

 - A database provides information about the species and the amount of fish caught in the region.

-- A new fishing law was put forward in mid-2019.
+- A new fishing law was put forward in mid-2019 and passed by the cabinet.

 - Newly developed glass fibre frames to dry large fish have quadrupled the number of fish dried hygienically.